intrusions/boot2root/writeup/solution-1.md

 ### Concatenating the Password

-To derive the password for the **thor** user, we concatenate the correct strings from all phases, following the hint in the **README** about no spaces in the password:
+To derive the password for the **thor** user, we concatenate the correct strings from all phases, following the rule in the **README** about no spaces in the password:

 **Password for thor:**
 ```